 There will be three quizzes, which will occur at approximately the mid-point of each unit.
-The quizzes will include a written and practical component.
+The formative quizzes will include a written and practical component.
+The scores will not be included in the calculation of the grade.
 For the practical, students will work independently and then as dissection teams to identify the structures on the cadavers and radiographic images.